About The Mani

-The wild, mountainous landscape of the Mani, the middle peninsula at the southern end of the Peloponnese, shaped the region's history as these mountains provided a refuge from several thousand years of invasions.
+The wild, mountainous landscape of the Mani has shaped the region's history as these mountains provided a refuge from several thousand years of invasions.

-Today ruins of many of these tower houses can be seen dotting the hillsides - some have been bought and turned into private holiday homes; others into small hotels.
+Today ruins of many of these tower houses are dotted around the hillsides - some have been bought and turned into private holiday homes; others into small hotels.

-It's worth spending a day driving around the Mani peninsula as there is so much fabulous scenery: picturesque fishing villages, quiet pebbly beaches, small Byzantine churches, pine-clad mountains, valleys and sleepy hilltop villages.
+It's worth spending a day driving around the Mani peninsula to enjoy its fabulous and diverse scenery: picturesque fishing villages, quiet pebbly beaches, small Byzantine churches, pine-clad mountains, valleys and sleepy hilltop villages.

 Asphalted roads are a relatively recent introduction to Mani.
-Even in the 1960s the main way of moving goods was by boat and pack animal.
-There was a widespread system of tracks often paved or cobblestoned connecting the villages.
-These were called 'kalderimi' and traces of these can be seen today.
+In the 1960s the main way of moving goods was by pack animal using the 'kalderimi', a system of cobbled tracks connecting the villages.

 Gythion in the north-east Mani is one of the main ports - it resembles an island port with its neo-classical houses and fish tavernas surrounded by lush green hills.